apache/jackrabbit-site/src/site/markdown/index.md

 Jackrabbit Oak 1.4.19 is a patch release that contains fixes and improvements over the previous 1.4.x release.
 See the [downloads](downloads.html#oak1.4) page for more details.

-#### January 8th, 2018: Apache Jackrabbit Oak 1.0.40 released
-Jackrabbit Oak 1.0.40 is a patch release that contains fixes and improvements over the previous 1.0.x release.
-See the [downloads](downloads.html#oak1.0) page for more details.

 #### January 4th, 2018: Apache Jackrabbit 2.8.7 released
 Apache Jackrabbit 2.8.7 is an incremental feature release based on